 - Ugg boots

 People here generally do not wear traditional raincoats.
-Part of the reason is that it very rarely rains.
+Part of the reason is that it very rarely rains in San Diego.
 Do not pack fur coats or fur accessories to keep you warm.
 They generally are not well-received.

 Lifestyle: What Residents Are Up To